jsf3467v/tb-drug-resistance/README.md

 | PreXDR | 26.3% | 80 |
 | XDR | 21.7% | 60 |

-The synthetic cohort is a deliberate response to a structural data gap.
-A case-based regimen recommender needs records that link a genotype, a patient profile, the regimen given, and the outcome observed, and no open dataset carries that full chain at the scale required.
-Treatment-outcome data of this kind is scarce, fragmented across institutions, and tightly held for privacy reasons, which is a well-documented obstacle in clinical machine learning rather than a quirk of this project.
-Generating the cases keeps the retrieval layer transparent and reproducible while that gap stands.
+The synthetic cohort was created intentionally to address a significant data gap.
+A case-based regimen recommender requires data that connects genotype, patient profile, treatment regimen, and observed outcome.
+No publicly available dataset offers this complete chain at the necessary scale.
+Such treatment-outcome data is rare, scattered across different institutions, and often kept confidential for privacy reasons—an issue common in clinical machine learning.
+Creating the synthetic cases guarantees that the retrieval process stays transparent and reproducible despite this data gap.

 The weaker numbers in the rare resistant classes follow from the same scarcity.
 XDR and pre-XDR are uncommon by definition, so even a large cohort holds few neighbors for them, and neighbor-based retrieval degrades wherever a class is thin.
-The shortfall is therefore a measured consequence of insufficient data per class rather than a defect in the retrieval method, and it mirrors what learned models face on the same rare-disease data.
+The shortfall is therefore a measured consequence of too little data per class rather than a defect in the retrieval method, and it mirrors what learned models face on the same rare-disease data.

 ### Calibration